 A happy Dracaena Marginata has perky, variegated leaves with no yellowing or brown spots.
 The green parts of the leaves are bright green, and the plant puts out new ones regularly.
 If the leaves look bleached and have brown tips, it is getting too much light, but there is not enough light if they are pale and yellowing.

 Dracaena Marginata needs medium to bright indirect light to thrive indoors.
 It does not grow as well in low light conditions, and direct sunlight scorches the leaves.
-The best location is a few feet away from an east- or south-facing window out of direct sunlight.
+The best location is a few feet away from an east- or south-facing window out of direct sunlight to ensure this beneficial plant thrives.